New Crest Gem of Ruwanweliseya unveiled ::. Latest Sri Lanka News

 Posted in Local News

-The new Crest Gem of the historic Ruwanweliseya was unveiled in Anuradhapura, a short while ago.
+The new Crest Gem placed atop the historic Ruwanweli Maha Seya was unveiled at the auspicious time of 10.00 a.m today.

 Chief Prelate of the Malwatu Chapter Venerable Thibbatuwawe Sri Sumangala Thero placed the crest gem on the top of the stupa yesterday (25).